How to Become a CCare Provider

 Income Verification Resources

-Beginning with October 2012 enrollments, the CCare Program verifies every client's income via the Oregon Employment Division.
-Please see the two documents below for more information about the process.
+The CCare Program verifies every client's income via the Oregon Employment Division.
+Please see the document below for more information about the process.

 Out-of-State Birth Certificate Requests

 CCare applicants born in Oregon may request an electronic search for their birth record by submitting a Birth Information Form to their local clinic.
 See below for more information about Oregon Birth Record Requests.